shadi1717/oracle-cloud-data-platform-workshop/Lab200/LabGuide200.md

 -   Then, in order for the intepreter binding to go through, refresh your browser window by clicking on your browser's **refresh icon**.
 The OML code should appear with colors now, signalling that the intepreter is correctly interpreting the code as SQL.

 -   Now we have to run the scripts in the ML Notebook.
 Some notebooks may take longer to run than others.
-In particular, the "Build the Store Prediction Model" script will likely take up to 10 minutes to fully run.
+In particular, the "build glm model" script block will likely take up to 10 minutes to fully run.
 This is an important step in building the ML model, so be sure to be patient and wait until this script completely finishes each code block.

 -   Select the "Run all Paragraphs" button at the top of the screen, highlighted in the image below.
 You should see output messages at the end of code blocks indicating the time taken to complete running the code.
 There should be no **outdated** tags at the end of these output messages.
 This is how you will confirm that each code block runs successfully at the end of running the entire notebook.